Do DPF and EGR Delete Increase Horsepower?

 A: Off‑road only: DPF + EGR + DEF removal paired with custom ECU/TCM tuning and a 4–5″ exhaust—plus EGT monitoring.
 Not legal for street use.

-Q14: What does a DEF/DPF/EGR delete cost?
+Q14: What does a DEF/DPF/EGR full delete cost?

 Why customers trust us